Azerbaijan Army positions were subjected to fire | News.az

 Azerbaijan Army positions were subjected to fire

-On September 14, at 19:35, the Armenian armed forces units from the positions in the direction of the Chambarak region using small arms several times subjected to fire the Azerbaijan Army positions stationed in the direction of the Zamanli settlement of the Gadabay region, News.az reports citing Azerbaijan's Ministry of Defence.
+On August 11, starting from 21:10 to 21:30, the Armenian armed forces units from the positions in the direction of the Yukhari Shorzha settlement of the Basarkechar region using small arms subjected to fire the Azerbaijan Army positions in the directions of the Bazirkhana and Zaylik settlements of the Kalbajar region, News.az reports citinbg Azerbaijan's Ministry of Defence.

+Moreover, on August 12 at 07:43, illegal Armenian armed detachments in the territory of Azerbaijan, where the Russian peacekeepers are temporarily deployed, using small arms subjected to fire the Azerbaijan Army positions stationed in the direction of the Aghdam region.